swaminathanj/fp/README.md

 1. Keep the functions and data totally separate.
 No side effect.

-This is not an acceptable code in FP.
+This is not an acceptable code in FP
 ```
 let score = 456;
 function addBonus() {